microsoft/tilecode/manual.md

 ## Settings

-Once you get used to the features available in TileCode, you can turn off the help suggestions via the gear wheel, which takes you to the settings screen.
+Once you get used to the features available in TileCode, you can turn off the help suggestions via the gear wheel on the game home screen, which takes you to the settings screen.

 ![game settings](pics/gameSettings.gif)